x6zeng/nlpactivelearning/index.md

 <h2> Background </h2>

-<h4>Literature Review & Prior Work</h4>

-According to Active Learning Literature Survey from the University of Wisconsin-Madison, in the field of machine learning, <strong>Active Learning is a repetitive process that utilizes a learning algorithm to search for the most informative data for the existing model, rather than training it on the entire dataset.</strong>
+<strong>Active Learning is a repetitive process that utilizes a learning algorithm to search for the most informative data for the existing model, rather than training it on the entire dataset.</strong>

 <br>
 <h5>Three general learning scenarios for active learning</h5>